 Say you want to start using eco-friendly cutlery.
 Where do you start?
 How can you tell if something is environmentally friendly?

 Environmentally friendly tableware is a material that is harmless to the human body, non-toxic and tasteless, easy to degrade, and has no pollution in the process of manufacturing, use and destruction.
 The product quality of wholesale biodegradable tableware fully meets the national food hygiene requirements.
 Food containers with characteristics such as nanometers.
 Environmentally friendly tableware does not mean degradable tableware, and degradable tableware is just one type of environmentally friendly tableware.

 There are some labels that can help you tell whether eco-friendly tableware is truly eco-friendly:

 Recycled: This indicates that the product is made from recycled materials.

 Low-waste: Low-waste products are either zero-waste solutions or produce significantly less waste than the usual alternatives.
 Most of the time, even the small waste generated can be composted or recycled.

-100% Biodegradable: These products are made from easily biodegradable natural materials.
+100% Biodegradable: These products like compostable dessert plates are made from easily biodegradable natural materials.
 At the end of their life cycle, you can easily compost them, so eco-friendly tableware doesn't pollute the environment like many plastics or stay in landfills for long.